nowatermelon/skyrim/README.md

 <img src="https://github.com/nowatermelon/skyrim/blob/main/keybind.png">

-*Note: Check the mods' pages for key binding changes and avoid conflicts with the vanilla game.
+*Note: Check the mods' pages for key binding changes and avoid conflicts with the vanilla game, and [Key Code Reference](https://www.nexusmods.com/skyrimspecialedition/articles/7704) may help.
 Besides, not all keys above are functional.
 For instance, the `Dialogue History` key no longer works because I removed this mod for stability.
 But I left it as a reminder.*

 ---